 You are likely to feel shocked and upset when told you may have mesothelioma.
 It’s common to have many questions and concerns about what the diagnosis will mean for you.

-- Diagnosis stage – You will have various tests to confirm that you have mesothelioma and work out how far it has progressed.
-The results will allow you and your health professionals to make decisions about the best approach to treatment.
+- Diagnosis – You will have various tests to confirm a diagnosis of mesothelioma and work out how far it has progressed.
+The results will help you and your health professionals make decisions about treatment.

-- Active treatment – Depending on how advanced the mesothelioma is and other factors, you may be offered active cancer treatments to achieve a longer period of disease control and improve quality of life.
+- Treatment – Depending on how advanced the mesothelioma is and other factors, treatment may achieve a longer period of disease control and improve quality of life.